 The first of it’s kind in Canada, Borden Park Pool is a man-made, natural swimming pool.
 It features sand areas, lounge space and umbrellas.
 The pool is chemical free and is cleaned using layered rock filters, hydro-botanical wetland plant beds and UV rays from the sun to disinfect the water.
 There is a zero entry pool and a water wheelchair available to use.
 If swimming isn’t your thing there are also many beautiful art sculptures and pathways around Borden Park.
 Making it a great spot for a picnic, or to catch some impromptu concerts in the grandstand located in the park if you are lucky.
 For more information check out their website.

-s at Escape City
+Accessible Escape Rooms at Escape City

 5916 104 St NW, Edmonton, AB T6H 2K3